It were well-guarded, but by our friends. I ran in with the lords and gentlemen coming from the boats.

 Onix.
 I was not joyed to see him.

 Then I nosed something more.
 I sayt, “Who gave you leave to make water in this house?”

-“I could not hold it in,” sayt Onix, humble.
+“I could hold it in no longer,” sayt Onix, humble.
 “I’ve been imprisoned here all day.”

 Then he told what befell him.

 He’d slipped out of his house before ’twas light, meaning to keep watch at Essex House unseen.
 What goings and comings there’d been.

 Onix sayt Essex hisself had gone early to the citie, and returned.

 “That cannot be true,” sayt I, but he swore it were.
 And he’d seen Lady Rich (she that I call Pretty Penny) come to the house with some gentlemen.

 When it turned light he meant to go, but – being curious – crept along the garden wall to the street.